Call Us Today 0800 849 6732

 You did everything right.
 You maintained an excellent prospecting track and qualified the decision maker.
-You got through a tough gatekeeper screen, set a good appointment and sealed it with cement.
+You got through a tough gatekeeper screen, set a good appointment, and sealed it with cement.
 The sales interaction was flawless; you covered every objection and left the prospect no choice but to buy.
-So, what happened?
-Why didn’t the prospect buy?
+You followed every B2B sales technique to the letter but still nothing.

 People Love To BUY

 In such buying however, the person has to feel and believe that it was their freewill CHOICE.
 The prospect must believe that they and they alone made the decision.
-This is why asking questions is such a powerful way to help persuade people to buy.
-By asking questions, people can come to their own conclusions based on the answers.

 Hate To Be SOLD

 However, people cannot tolerate being sold.
 In that, I mean that when a person feels that he or she did not have a choice, or was tricked or trapped into buying, they will vehemently object.
 This often what happens when you leave a prospect no other choice but to say YES.
+Overly assertive salespeople come to my mind!

 When you cover every possible objection and you have an answer for every possible thing the prospect can say, the prospect will resist.
 Basically, the prospect will object when there is no objection!